PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ### Data Understanding and Preprocessing:

-**Understand the actual images, labels, sizes and its count** The dataset has already been divided into training, testing, and validation sets, with images stored in separate train, valid, and test folders.
+**Understand the actual images, labels, sizes and its count**

+The dataset has already been divided into training, testing, and validation sets, with images stored in separate train, valid, and test folders.
 Each image is labeled according to its class.
 The data size is 190 MB.

 We will perform data preprocessing on the dataset.
 The process are as follow:

- - we will use labels from the image filename to structure the data by organizing the images into corresponding directories for each class (such as drone, helicopter, airplane, bird) within the train, valid, and test folders.
+>- we will use labels from the image filename to structure the data by organizing the images into corresponding directories for each class (such as drone, helicopter, airplane, bird) within the train, valid, and test folders.
- - Once the images are organized, we will plot the distribution of images across each class in the training data to gain insight into class balance.
-   Identifying class imbalance is an easy first step.
+>- Once the images are organized, we will plot the distribution of images across each class in the training data to gain insight into class balance.Identifying class imbalance is an easy first step.
 We’re going to find the number of images assigned to each class and plot them in a bar chart to easily identify any imbalance.
 Imbalance in a CNN could result in poor performance for the class with less representation, impacting overall performance.
- - we will visualize the pixel values of sample images from each class to better understand the image characteristics.
+>- we will visualize the pixel values of sample images from each class to better understand the image characteristics.

  ![View Number of Images By Class in Training Dataset](images/screenshots/Img1.jpg)

  ![View Number of Images By Class in Validation Dataset](images/screenshots/Img3.jpg)

  ![View Number of Images By Class in Testing Dataset](images/screenshots/Img4.jpg)

 From the plot we can clearly see the class imbalancing in the training and testing dataset which could impact the image classifcation model but using techniques like resampling, class weights, data augmentation, focal loss, and appropriate evaluation metrics can significantly improve the model’s ability to handle imbalanced data.

 Maintaining a consistent image size is essential in deep learning, as mismatched image dimensions can cause errors and halt the project.
 Ensuring uniformity in image size across the dataset is crucial for model compatibility and effective training.
 Additionally, visualizing the raw image sizes can provide valuable insights into the dataset, helping better understand its structure and any potential issues that may arise during preprocessing.

+**Plot the original images pixel from some classes:

 This plot gives clarity that all training dataset are of same pixel size.
 From the graph we find that the image pixel size is 640*640.
 Using large image pixels (e.g., 640x640) has its drawbacks, particularly in terms of memory usage, training time, and the risk of overfitting.
 It’s often a good practice to resize images to a smaller resolution.

 In the jupyter notebook we will find techniques like Data Augmentation is used on resized images to improve the model accuracy and performance.

 ![Original Pixel of Images for some classes](images/screenshots/Img2.jpg)